monster-js/docs/docs/main-concept/component.md

 ## Shadow Dom Component

 We can also create a Shadow DOM component to encapsulate our component.
 To do this, we can use a custom `shadowComponent` function.
 This function takes three arguments.
-The first argument is the function component itself, the second argument is an optional component style, and the third argument is an optional Shadow DOM mode (open or closed), which defaults to open if not specified.
+The first argument is the function component itself, the second argument is an optional Shadow DOM mode (`open` or `closed`), which defaults to open if not specified, and the third argument is an optional component style.

 Example.